 What to do: If you've been sad for two weeks or more, you could be depressed.
 Tell your parents.
 They can take you to a therapist, who can help sort out what's going on.
 Talking about your feelings could help you feel a lot better.

 Every day at lunch your friend pigs out.
-Then she runs to the bathroom to throw up.
-You tell her you're worried, but she ignores you.
+Then they run to the bathroom to throw up.
+You tell them you're worried, but they ignore you.

 What to do: It could be an eating disorder.
-If she keeps throwing up, she could really hurt her body.
-Since she won't listen to you, talk to another adult -- a parent, teacher, or school counselor -- who can get them the help they need.
+If they keep throwing up, they could really hurt their body.
+Since they won't listen to you, talk to another adult -- a parent, teacher, or school counselor -- who can get them the help they need.
 Explain to your friend that you are worried and you would like to involve an adult.
 You will feel pressured to keep the trust of your friend, but this intervention may be life saving.

 You think your muffin top is the first thing everyone notices.